fouadmagdy/reactnd-project-myreads-starter/README.md

 - install all project dependencies with `npm install`
 - start the development server with `npm start`

+# MyReads Functionality

+- on HomePage you can changing the books shelf
+- on searchpage you can search for books and add it on your shelf

 ## What You're Getting

 ```bash